andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-Often the best way to choose a test level is to try and write some tests at different levels and discover which test combines simplicity and power, where by "power" here we mean ability to express meaningful test cases.
+Often the best way to choose a test level is to try and write some tests at different levels and discover which test combines simplicity and power, where by power we mean ability to express meaningful test cases.

 ### Not too wide

-The best level to test your code will not be too wide - your tests should not be prone to failure because of the behaviour of areas of code that you are not interested in.
-Areas you are not interested in could simply be different components, or third-party libraries or services.
+The best level to test your code will not be too wide - your tests should not be prone to failure because of the behaviour of uninteresting areas of code.
+Uninteresting areas could simply be different components, or third-party libraries or services.

 You can tell tests are too wide when: